Edited by: Keri Stooksbury

 Africa, the Middle East, and South America make up the majority of locations that require U.S. citizens to obtain prior authorization on a visa.

 Of course, some of you can even drive to Canada and Mexico on a single tank of gas!
 Just be sure to remember your passport!
-You’ll still need it when crossing the border, unless you have an Enhanced Drivers License (EDL) or Passport Card, which acts as a visa itself.
+You’ll still need it when crossing the border unless you have a NEXUS card or Passport Card, which acts as a visa itself.

 10 Top Countries That Require Visas From the U.S.